oapicf/pinterest-sdk/clients/typescript/generated/docs/BoardsApi.md

 const request: BoardsApiBoardsListRequest = {
     // Unique identifier of an ad account. (optional)
   adAccountId: "4",
+    // The privacy level of the board (optional)
+  privacy: "ALL",
     // Cursor used to fetch the next page of items (optional)
   bookmark: "bookmark_example",
-    // Maximum number of items to include in a single page of the response.
-See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional)
+    // Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information. (optional)
   pageSize: 25,
-    // Privacy setting for a board. (optional)
-  privacy: "ALL",
 };

 const data = await apiInstance.boardsList(request);